Are you looking for elopement ceremony ideas?

 Like the community progressive-style dinner party where each house has a special food or drink, the idea is similar here!

-In an adventure elopement ceremony, this is where the whole ceremony takes place across your journey with intentional spots for each item on the agenda.
+The whole ceremony can take place across your journey with intentional stops and spots for each agenda item.

 Maybe you’re hiking a mountain to arrive at the ceremony spot.
 Or riding horseback to your whimsical woodland.
-Walking with family on a trail next to a babbling creek… Each stop you place along the way is a chance to share thoughts, exchanges, or for guests to tell a story, do a reading or give advice.
+Walking with family on a trail next to a babbling creek.
+Each stop is a chance to share thoughts and exchanges, or for guests to tell a story, do a reading, or give advice.

 PRO TIP: This works especially well if you are bringing your crew with you and everyone moves at different paces.
-Why???
+By pre-planning stops in your journey, you can give natural breaks that your crew may want or need but is secretly worried to ask for. 🤗

 I am a big believer in writing your own vows.
 My husband & I didn’t and I wish we had.

-By writing your own vows you get to feel the most comfortable, the most at ease, with sharing your love.
+By writing your own vows you get to feel the most comfortable and the most at ease with sharing your love.

 You can express how one-in-a-million your love is.
 Maybe you’re best friends and you highlight that by keeping your vows light-hearted and fun.
 Or maybe the journey to this day was challenging and you share the trials that it took and how worth it they are.